 I don’t know where you specifically need strength, but brothers and sisters…we can BE STRONG IN THE LORD and can PUT ON THE SUFFICIENT AND POWERFUL ARMOR OF GOD.

 TRANS: In the remainder of v.
 11 we are going to see the goal of Being Strong in the Lord and Putting on the Armor of God, and then in v.
-12 Paul is going to explain why believers need God’s mighty armor if they are going to stand firm. he second exhortation I have for you this morning is to…
+12 Paul is going to explain why believers need God’s mighty armor if they are going to stand firm.
+So the second exhortation I have for you this morning is to…

 POINT #2: Wage war against the spiritual forces of evil in this world.
 (11b-12)